pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_3.md

 ### **Exercises**

 #### **Exercise 1: Create the Key Vault**

 Your first task is to create a Key Vault for Earth Command, ensuring it is configured to store sensitive data securely.
+- Create a Key Vault named `earthtestkvadminusetest2` in the `EarthCommand_RG` resource group.
+- Set the location to `francecentral`.
+- Enable soft-delete with a retention period of 90 days.
+- Use the standard SKU for the Key Vault.
+- Enable RBAC authorization and deployment, disk encryption, and template deployment.
+- Add tags such as asset_owner and asset_project_desc.

 <details>
 <summary>💡 Show Solution</summary>